AdeptJ/adeptj-runtime/README.md

 1. DI (OSGi Declarative Services)
 2. JAX-RS 2.0 (RESTEasy)
 3. Web Security Framework
    - Apache Shiro
-   - ESAPI - (Only if template engine is opted)
+   - ESAPI and related modules - (Only if template engine is opted)
 4. Persistence(SQL/NOSQL)
    - JPA or MongoDB
 5. Hikari Datasource/JDBC Connection Pool Provider(Only if JPA is opted)